james-ols/hugo/site/content/_index.md

     Collection Management Systems, integrating with GIS systems for historic maps.
 We provide digital heritage consultancy and support archive and museum consultants throughout the UK.

+    We can also offer commercial consultancy and development, and provide WordPress and WooCommerce platforms to a number of companies in Shropshire and thoughout the UK.
 ---